liyih/liyih/README.md

 🔭 Before that, I obtained my bachelor's degree from Xi'an Jiaotong University along with an honors degree from the Qian Xuesen Honors College.
 (2020-2024)

 🤔 My research interests include computer vision, autonomous driving, and AIGC detection.
-I have also published several papers in CCF-A conferences.
+I have also published several papers in CCF-A conferences and JCR-Q1 journal.

 📫 If you are intersted in my research, feel free to contact with me.
 Emails: yihengli620@gmail.com, liyiheng2024@ia.ac.cn